groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-MicroStation Design File (.dgn) are drawings created by and supported by CAD applications such as MicroStation and Intergraph Interactive Graphics Design System.
+Represents a MicroStation Design File (.dgn), which are drawings created and supported by CAD applications such as MicroStation and Intergraph Interactive Graphics Design System.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/cad/dgn